- Become a Lawyer

 Lawyers who have completed PREP in Alberta but choose to take The Path will have their statuses changed to “completed” once NVision notifies the Law Society of the course completion.

-Alberta lawyers who have completed another course on Indigenous history of Canada and its societal impacts may be eligible to certify that they are exempt from taking The Path (Law Society of Alberta) through the Law Society.
+Lawyers becoming active in Alberta who have completed another course on Indigenous history of Canada and its societal impacts may be eligible to certify that they are exempt from taking The Path (Law Society of Alberta) through the Law Society.

 We understand that lawyers could receive Indigenous education in many other ways.
 We know others have experiences with Aboriginal law and Indigenous law or legal traditions.
 This experience may also be gained through personal cultural experiences and Indigenous identity or ancestry.

-Lawyers who certify they are exempt must ensure that their previous education or knowledge included training in intercultural competency, conflict resolution, human rights and anti-racism.
+Lawyers who certify they are exempt must ensure that their previous education or knowledge covered topics such as intercultural competency, conflict resolution, human rights and anti-racism.
 As well, it should be sufficient to address Truth and Reconciliation Call to Action #27 which includes:

 - History and legacy of residential schools